rolazar/level-1-course-content/week-2/day-1/day-1-assignment.md

-# Homework for Week 2: Day 1 - Introduction to CSS and Styling Basics
+# Week 2: Day 1 - Introduction to CSS and Styling Basics

 The goal of this assignment is to expand off your HTML knowledge from last week and introduce you to how CSS interacts with HTML to produce styled web content.